windust/seajug-intro/sections/speaker.md

 ## Speaker(s):

-* Oleg Selajev
+* Andres Almiray

-- Developer advocate at AtomicJar Inc.
-- Working on Testcontainers
-- Making integrations tests easier and more popular
+- Java/Groovy developer and a Java Champion
-- Believes in people and integration tests
+- Participated in popular projects like Groovy, Griffon, and DbUnit
-- Loves all languages
+- Founding member of the Griffon framework and Hackergarten community event
+- Has many of his own projects: Json-lib, EZMorph, GraphicsBuilder, JideBuilder, Gum, JReleaser, etc.